elranu/angularGruntDemo/README.md

-# just a angular grunt seed
+# just an angular grunt seed